PanIntegralus/hidden.jpg/README.md

 # hidden.jpg
 Script to "hide" any type of file inside a JPG.
+By "hide" it means add the bytes of the input file to a generated JPG and then save it.

 ## how do i do dis
 ```python